20kdc/funcWebWiki/wiki/special_mdSyntaxCardContent.z.md

    Retroactively assigning paragraph text to a heading,
     for a harder-to-type result, feels unnecessary.

-3. ### The Parable Of The Appended Star
+3. ### The Parable Of Lines-And-Star

    Paragraphs should be broken by empty lines.
-   * But block syntax is more important. \
+   * But block syntax is more important.
-     Such is life.
+     Line breaks are always hard, such is life.
    *Indentation matters.*

 4. ### The Parable Of Lists